Norwegian Dawn accidents and incidents

 (sexual) On August 14, 2017, a 15-year-old male passenger was reportedly raped by a 30-year-old male passenger on the ship while docked in Kings Wharf (Royal Naval Dockyard, Bermuda).
-The ship remainde berthed there in the period Aug 13-16.
+The ship remained berthed there in the period Aug 13-16.

-The boy was reportedly drinking alcohol with other teenagers on Deck 13, when he was met by Boyd.
-The man told him that he was hairdresser and offered to braid his hair.
+The boy was reportedly drinking alcohol with other teenagers on Deck 13 when he was met by Boyd.
+The man told him that he was a hairdresser and offered to braid his hair.
 Reportedly, he asked the boy about his age, to which he clearly answered 15.
 Then the man escorted him back to his stateroom.

 The ship’s CCTV footage showed them both leaving Deck 13 early in the morning, the boy appearing to be intoxicated.
 When they reached a secluded area on Deck 14, the man kissed the boy and put his hands down the kid’s pants and genitals.
 Then the boy was anally raped.
 He reported the incident to his family, who in turn alerted the ship’s security and local police.